-How to transfer photos from iPhone to PC?
-The following tutorial shows you 4 ways to copy and move photos from iPhone to Windows 7/8/10/Vista/XP, and also make a comparison among them so that you can get photos from iPhone to computer in the best way.
-Compatible with iPhone 7/8 (Plus), iPhone X/XR/XS (Max) and iOS 12.
+How to transfer photos from iPhone to computer?
+The following tutorial shows you 5 ways to import photos from iPhone to PC including Windows 7/8/10.
+And we also make a comparison on the 5 ways so that you can get the best way.

 This guide is focus on how to transfer photos from iPhone to Windows computer, if you are working with a Mac, like MacBook Pro/Air, iMac, etc., you can follow this guide – How to Transfer Photos from iPhone to Mac to get iPhone photos to Mac computer.

-When it comes to transfer photos from iPhone to computer, for Windows users, many specialists or tutorials tell you that you can make it by many ways, like Windows AutoPlay, Windows Explorer, Windows Photos, third-party software, etc. In this guide we will offer you 4 methods to transfer photos from iPhone to Windows computer.
-And also make a comparison among them so that you can get the best way to import photos from iPhone to computer.
+When it comes to transfer photos from iPhone to computer, for Windows users, you can try Windows AutoPlay, Windows Explorer, Windows Photos, iCloud or some iPhone Photo Transfer Tool.
+In this guide we will offer you 5 methods and also make a comparison among them so that you can get the best way.

 Next, we will show you how to import photos from iPhone to Windows computer with AnyTrans for iOS.
 No matter you want to export all iPhone photos or just some specific photos, you can make it with following methods.